To all those awesome entrepreneurs out there: Don’t forget these 30 tips when promoting your local business!

 25. Offer to speak at a local event or meeting

 There are many online marketplaces that connect buyers and sellers.
-Listing your business on these platforms is a great way to improve visibility of your brand and promote your services.
+Listing your business on these platforms is a great way to improve the visibility of your brand and promote your services.

-27. Distribute Something for Free
+27. Distribute something for free

 Giveaways, freebies, prize draws or sweepstakes will generate a buzz around the business and the business will benefit from the extra exposure of the brand.
 Try to ensure the prize is something that is related to your business as well as something that can get the attention of users.

-28. Corporate social Responsibility
+28. Corporate social responsibility

 Make sure your business has a corporate social responsibility strategy integrated into your business model.
-Publicize your activities internally as well as externally to all stakeholders and encourage them to join you in your efforts.
+Publicise your activities internally as well as externally to all stakeholders and encourage them to join you in your efforts.

-29. Host Events in your Community
+29. Host events in your community

 A few businesses have hosted scavenger hunts in their communities.
 All participants have to do is stop once at of the businesses involved, pick up a map and travel to other firms.
-The aim of the event is to make people realize what is available to them locally.
+The aim of the event is to make people realise what is available to them locally.
 Be sure to give the most zealous participants the chance to win prizes.

-30. Last but not least – Don’t Spam!
+30. Last but not least – Don’t spam!

 We all dislike content that is not relevant or far worse – boring!
 The simple way to avoid doing this yourself is to make sure you send emails that include an authentic announcement for a new product, new feature, new event, contest, etc. The number of people unsubscribing from email list will likely be far fewer!